liuvt/IdentityBlazorCoreAPI/Documents/04_MudBlazorUI.md

 <h4>Size auto for MudGrid by Break Points</h4>

 - Max size: 12
-- Mobile: A,B not inline
+- Mobile: one screen, A top and B bottom
-- Tablet: A = B
+- Tablet: A and B split the screen
-- Desktop: A > B
+- Desktop: A is greater than B

 ```html
 <MudGrid>